magento/devdocs/guides/v2.3/graphql/mutations/apply-store-credit.md

 The `applyStoreCreditToCart` mutation applies store credit to the specified cart.

-Store credit is an amount that is restored to a customer account.
-Customers can use their store credit to pay for purchases, and administrators can use store credit for cash refunds.
+Store credit is an amount that the merchant applies to a customer account as a result of a refund or similar transaction.
+A customer can use store credit to pay for purchases.

 ## Syntax